andrewkolos/tiny-node-packages/event-emitter/readme.md

 # event-emitter

 A strongly-typed Node-style event emitter written in TypeScript.
-Requires TS version >= 4.0.

 ## Usage